Conno732/UserInterfacePractice/README.md

 # UserInterfacePractice
-This is a showcase of several user interfaces I am practicing
+This is where I practice user interfaces with javascript